LeBronLiHD/NC_CourseWork_of_MachineLearning_DataScience/README.md

-# NC_CourseWork_of_MechineLearning_DataScience
+# NC_CourseWork_of_ML_DS

-Coursework of Machine Learning and Data Science Search Project, by NC
+- Coursework of Machine Learning and Data Science Search Project, by NC